Request ConsultationCall

 In Chicago and Oak Brook

-Dr. Geldner has performed tens of thousands of plastic surgery procedures, including tummy tucks.
+Dr. Geldner is one of the best plastic surgeons in Chicago and has performed tens of thousands of plastic surgery procedures, including tummy tucks.
 Take a look at the results for yourself in our Before and After Gallery.
-You can even use our MyFavorites tool to create a collection of the results you’d like to achieve and the cases you wish to discuss during your complimentary consultation.
+You can even use our MyFavorites tool to create a collection of the results you’d like to achieve and the cases you wish to discuss during your consultation.

-Tummy Tuck: Patient 1 - Before and After
+Lipoabdominoplasty with Vaser Tummy Tuck Patient 2054 - Before and After

 This 31 year old woman came to me wanting to correct the physical changes which occured from pregnancy and childbirth.
 We performed a breast...